Data center management

 - container (disambiguation) - This page explains how the term container is used in software development, storage, data center management and mobile device management.

-- converged infrastructure - Converged infrastructure is an approach to data center management that packages compute, networking, servers, storage and virtualization tools on a prequalified turnkey appliance.
+- converged infrastructure - Converged infrastructure, sometimes called 'converged architecture,' is an approach to data center management that packages compute, networking, servers, storage and virtualization tools into a prequalified set of IT hardware.

 - cow power (biogas) - Cow power is a term for the conversion of manure to usable energy.